-I forgot where I was going with that, I've just been sent a message on teams here.
-But I guess looking at your slide there I was quite surprised at spondylolisthesis doesn't get a mention.

-Well, spondylolisthesis can become a problem if you get a grade two, particularly when you get narrowing of the canal.
-And then we kind of come back to that whole argument about how wide the canal is, you then narrow the canal with the spondylolisthesis, which then means a small, smaller disk bulge can have the effect of a large disc bulge.
-The other thing that's worth mentioning as well, and we'll come on to these in a little while is, other reasons for canal occlusion like metastatic deposits in the spine, which can cause it but you know, they're much more rare for us in primary care.
-So we'll talk about them but they're not as common in terms of compression as the large disc bulges are.

-We've moved on, we've got this new national pathway for cauda equina syndrome, haven't we?
-What was wrong with whatever the old pathway was?
+I was going with that I've just been sent a message on seems here.
+But I was like, I guess looking at your slide there I was quite surprised at spondylosis thesis doesn't get a mention was spondylolisthesis can become a problem if it if you get a grade two, particularly when you get narrowing of the canal.
+And then then we kind of come back to that whole argument about how wide the canal is, you then narrow the canal with the spondylosis thesis, which then means a small smaller disc bulge can have the effect of a large disc bulge.
+The other thing that's worth mentioning as well, and we'll come on to these in a little more or less other reasons for canal occlusion like metastatic deposits in the spine, which can cause it but you know, they're much more rare for us in primary care.
+So we'll talk about them but but not they're not as common in terms of compression as the the large disc bulges or so we've moved on, we've got this new national pathway for cord recliner syndrome, haven't we?
+Yes.
+What is what was wrong with whatever the old pathway was.

-I'm not sure that there's anything necessarily wrong, but it's more about making sure that everybody knew what it was, that the pathways were fine.
+I'm not sure that there's anything necessarily wrong, but it's more about making sure that everybody knew what it was that the pathways were fine.
 The understanding of the condition was probably okay.
-But it was making sure that everybody knew what the pathway was, and knew how to act.
+But it was making sure that everybody knew what the pathway pathway was, and knew how to act.
 And as you can see, I mean, it's an algorithmic sort of pathway which is quite complex, and it's divided up into four regions.
-And the one on the far left as we look at the screen is the region that relates primarily to primary and community care presentation.
+And the one on the on the far left is we look at the screen is the region that relates primarily to primary and community care presence.

-And this is taken from this document, GIRFT document, it's a spinal surgery national suspected cauda equina syndrome pathway, and anyone can get that from the internet.
+And this is taken from this document is NHS gearshift document as it spinal surgery national suspected cord recliner syndrome pathway, and anyone can get that from the internet.
 I will make sure it's available after the show, I will send it out to everybody by email, so they are aware of it.
-But this left-hand column is the key bit that we want to talk about this evening.
+But this is this left hand column is the key bit that we want to talk about this evening.
 Yes, because the other bits relate to hospital care, surgery and postoperative care, which unless any of your viewers are working in a secondary care environment, they won't need to know what happens beyond that first column.

 Yeah.
 Okay, so let's have a look at that first column.

-So the emphasis on this is about the GIRFT.
-Emphasis is about making good decisions early, making good decisions on time.
+So the emphasis on this is about the gift, gift.
+And emphasis is about making good decisions early, making good decisions on time.
 And so your patient presents you at this point where we're calling triage.
-So your patient arrives into your clinic, if they have symptoms, such as a recent onset of cauda equina symptoms, and we'll come on to what those are, then by recent onset there, again, there's some debate about that.

-But certainly, we talk broadly in terms of less than two weeks, then that patient should be looking for an urgent referral into an emergency care setting.
-Equally, if a patient presents without cauda equina symptoms, but with sudden onset bilateral radicular pain, or unilateral radicular pain, but with some emerging cauda equina symptoms.
+So your patient arrives into your clinic, if they have symptoms, such as recent onset of quarter recliner symptoms, and we'll come on to what those are, then by recent onset there, again, there's some debate about that.
+But certainly, we talk broadly in terms of less than two weeks, then that patients should be looking for an urgent referral into an emergency care setting.
+Equally if a patient presents with without quarter recliner symptoms, but with sudden onset bilateral radicular pain, or unilateral radicular pain, but with some emerging quarter recliner symptoms.
 And again, with a short period of time and a deteriorating picture, we should be looking to make an urgent referral for an MSK service triage.